leterDieu/Stellarity-mcoc/docs/items/other/potions.md

 # Potions
 Stellarity adds various potions that can boost you in unique ways.
-This is a list of all of them
+This is a list of all of them (In Indev 2.3)

 <br><br>